 In theory, neem oil will work against all 1,450 species of the hornworm.

 However, adults don’t always lay eggs on plants that have been domestically cultivated.

 We’ll focus on two specific species, although the neem treatments should apply to any other species that attack your garden.

 The official name for this pest is the five-spotted hawkmoth.

-As the common name suggests, adults will lay their eggs on tomato plants and other members of the nightshade (Solanaceae) family.
+As the common name suggests, adults will lay their tomato hornworm eggs on tomato plants and other nightshade plants (Solanaceae) family members.

-The eggs are often placed on young growth near the plant’s stem, and the resulting green caterpillars will munch on the plant, venturing further out to portions that have partial shade cover during the day.
+The tomato worm eggs are often placed on young growth near the plant’s stem and leaves, and the resulting green caterpillars will munch on the plant, venturing further out to portions that have partial shade cover during the day.